 Principal will be paid on the Excess Spread Notes in accordance with the priorities of payments set forth in the related transaction documents.
-The following table sets forth information regarding the note amounts for the Excess Spread Notes as of December 31, 2016 (in thousands):
+The following table sets forth information regarding the note amounts for the Excess Spread Notes as of December 31, 2017 (in thousands):

 Transaction Outstanding Note Amount Maturity Date

-PLS1 \$ 190,000 June 2019 (A)
+PLS1 \$ 280,000 June 2019 (A)

-PLS2 324,254 July 2021 (B)

-Agency MSRs Loan 220,000 April 2018 (C)
+Agency MSRs Loan 204,199 July 2022 (B)

+\$ 484,199

-- (A) The PLS1 Excess Spread Notes may be paid off on any payment date occurring on or after December 2017 upon 180 days written notice from the Borrowers or Noteholders. - (B) The PLS2 Excess Spread Notes have an expected repayment date of September 2019. - (C) The Agency MSRs Loan has a loan repayment date of April 16, 2018.
+(A) The PLS1 Excess Spread Notes may be paid off on any payment date occurring on or after December 2017 upon 180 days written notice from the Borrowers or Noteholders.

+(B) The Agency MSRs Loan has a loan repayment date of July 11, 2022.

-At closing, the PLS1 Excess Spread Notes had a note amount of \$126,229,348, but are subject to increase on any funding date upon 1 business days' notice and if there is sufficient collateral value to support such increase.
+At closing, the PLS1 Excess Spread Notes had a note amount of \$126.2 million, but are subject to increase on any funding date upon 1 business days' notice and if there is sufficient collateral value to support such increase.
 The related MSR valuation agent may, at its sole discretion, recalculate the market value of the excess servicing fees and generate a market value report.
 If the collateral value (using the market value from the most recent market value report) multiplied by the advance rate is determined to be less than the note amount, the borrowers will be required to make a principal payment to the extent necessary to cure such imbalance.
 The borrowers are required to pay the outstanding principal balance of the PLS1 Excess Spread Notes on the maturity date set forth in the table above.
 Prior to the maturity date, upon the occurrence of an event of default, the PLS1 Excess Spread Notes become immediately due and payable.
 For the PLS1 Excess Spread Notes, New Residential Investment Corp. guarantees the payment of all amounts payable when due.